jeremeamia/ASU-CS-Sample-MovieLibrary/README.md

 needs to have the `php_mysqli` and `php_curl` extensions installed.

 This application also makes use of the Netflix API.
-You will need to sign up for a developer account as <http://developer.netflix.com> to axquire your API keys.
+You will need to sign up for a developer account as <http://developer.netflix.com> to acquire your API keys.

 ### Setup